Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Data, test problems, and benchmark policies

 \subsection{Benchmark policies}

-This section introduces the benchmark policies we consider to assess the performance of the proposed policy in each of the seven test problems; see Section \ref{numerical_results} for the computational results.
+This section introduces the benchmark policies we consider to assess the performance of the proposed policy in each of the thirteen test problems; see Section \ref{numerical_results} for the computational results.

-\textbf{Policies that are pathwise optimal.} Recall that three of the seven test problems admit pathwise optimal solutions.
-Specifically, the three high dimensional $(J = 30, 50, \text{ and } 100)$ cases described in Section \ref{higher_dimensional} have pathwise optimal solutions.
+\textbf{Policies that are pathwise optimal.} Recall that four of the thirteen test problems admit pathwise optimal solutions.
+Specifically, the four high dimensional $(J = 30, 50, 100, \text{ and } 500)$ cases described in Section \ref{higher_dimensional} have pathwise optimal solutions.
 For these test problems, the optimal policy is the static priority policy that prioritizes classes based on their total cost rates.

 \textbf{Optimal policies for MDP formulations in the low dimensional cases.} For the three low dimensional $(K = 2, \,3)$ test cases, introduced in Section \ref{lower_dimensional}, it is computationally feasible to find the optimal policies using standard dynamic programming techniques, which constitute natural benchmarks; see \ref{appendix_mdp_low_dim} for further details.
+It is worth mentioning that for the 3-dimensional variant test problem described in Table \ref{table_3dim_extend} in \ref{3dim_variant_data}, the optimal policy is the static priority policy that prioritizes classes based on their total cost rates.